 After his preaching was over, one of his disciples stands up and says to him, “You are a hypocrite!
 Your words are contrary to the way of life of men.
 You do not follow what you say, in your life.
 And tells others to do it all.”

 When his disciple was saying these things to Gautam Buddha, Gautam Buddha did not react and he was sitting silent.
 But, in such a situation, the person became even angrier and in anger, he spits on the mouth of Gautam Buddha!
 Even after this, Mahatma Gautama Buddha did not get angry and he was calm.
 He wiped the spit from his face and he sat quietly.

 Seeing all this, that disciple did not understand what he would do.
 Enraged, he left that place and went to his house the next day.
 By the time he reached his home, his mind had calmed down.
 In the end, he realized that he had made a big mistake.
 He has sinned.
 He began to say to himself in his mind, “What have I done.
 I have insulted Mahatma Buddha.
 How can I commit such a sin?
 I made a big mistake.
 I have to go and apologize to him.”

 Saying this, he immediately went to Gautama Buddha but Gautama Buddha was not at that place.
 In such a situation, the disciple wandered from place to place and started searching for him.
 As soon as he got the Buddha, he fell at his feet and started saying to him, “Forgive me.
 I have made a mistake and have insulted you.
 I have committed this great sin.”

 Seeing all this, Gautam Buddha said to him, “Calm down, tell me what’s the matter?
 Who are you?”

 When Gautam Buddha asked this, he was shocked.
-He started thinking how Mahatma Buddha could forget him.
+He started thinking about how Mahatma Buddha could forget him.
 He had insulted him.